 Welcome to the land of low business investment, low inflation, cheap and abundant cash, with low growth.
 And yes, this time it is made in America… and yes this time, it is a Japanese knock-off.

 So why oh why is the FED alongside central governments globally playing this disastrous Keynesian game?
 Honestly, it’s because they’re afraid of the short term pain that normal interest rates would bring.
-They’re afraid of afflicting a depression that would likely follow after they stop the QE/low-interest rate process.
+They’re afraid of afflicting a depression that would likely follow after they stop the QE/low-interest-rate process.
 They’re so afraid in fact that they’ll bring out QE 4, 5 and 6! oh and 7, 8 and 9… they’re so afraid that they’re likely to continue printing money, inflating debt bubbles and shooting a dying economy with adrenaline, rather than face the music.
 The central bankers and Governments globally, are logical, but myopic.
 They’re no greater than the mobs that are tasked to govern, and because of this, we receive the policies that created the GFC and we receive the endless stimulus that’ll keep this debt glut going until it literally can’t anymore.
 Sometimes, the role of the government isn’t to deliver what the people want in the short term, sometimes the role of the government is to induce short term sacrifice for long term gain.
 Surely the mark of a society’s longevity isn’t its current economic state, but rather its concern for its future generations.
 When we personally borrow money, we increase short term consumption and decrease future consumption.
 When a state, a nation, an EU or a world, increase debt so significantly that it will take generations and generations to pay it off, they effectively increase short term consumption (in the form of consumerism, housing, schooling, medicine, military) at the expense of future generations consumption as ‘a benevolent person leaves an inheritance for his grandchildren’ 9, a society of unrestrained myopic hedonists will consume at the expense of their grandchildren.
+Both sides of the political fence are 100% guilty of propagating this generational theft.
+While the politicians, borrowers and business world have been complicit in creating this financial catastrophe, the previous administrations have been gutless in dealing with it.
+They’ve financialised the failures of the corrupt, robbed from the future, and passed on the reckless gambles to the greedy to the burden of the taxpayers and ultimately the financially disciplined savers.
+They’ve committed the greatest robbery the world has ever seen, yet for the time being, they’ve got away with it.
+Ultimately this will fall apart, the bill will come due and the world’s economy won’t survive.

 There is a fundamental problem with the global economy that no president, no socialist program, no government and no reassuring words from the FED’s chairperson, can now fix.
 Neither will any economic shamanism, wizardry, genius, monetary policy or scholar conquer.
 Our only hope to fix this fundamental economic malaise can’t be found in the nominal world of numbers and policy, our only hope is in the fundamental.
 We need a fundamental miracle.